How can I get better at spiritual discernment?

 How do I access God's wisdom?

-For example, there's nothing inherently sinful about doing hobbies, watching movies, or even playing video games.
-But there are many factors that may affect whether or not certain activities or entertainments are beneficial or harmful to our faith or those around us.
 Part of growing in our faith is being discerning about how we spend our free time.
-Some things are good for us while others are not.
+Some things are good for us while others are not, and knowing the difference is vital.
 Also, just because something isn't outwardly "spiritual," that doesn't make it automatically wrong either.
 That's why we practice spiritual discernment.

-The more we listen to the Holy Spirit and obey Him, the easier it will be to hear Him when He reminds us of what we have learned in God's Word and when He convicts us for or against something we have chosen or are considering.
+Spiritual discernment is something we develop over time, with the help of the Holy Spirit, and by becoming familiar with God's Word.
+You must have those two things together—the Holy Spirit PLUS the Bible (John 14:26).
+The more we listen to the Holy Spirit and obey Him, the easier it'll be to hear Him when He reminds us of what we've learned in God's Word and when He convicts us for or against something.

-Using Spiritual Discernment: Example 1 (Negative)
+Spiritual Discernment: Example 1 (Negative)

 "For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another." —Galatians 5:13

-Using Spiritual Discernment: Example 2 (Neutral or Positive)
+Spiritual Discernment: Example 2 (Neutral or Positive)

-"'All things are lawful for me,” but not all things are helpful.
-'All things are lawful for me,” but I will not be dominated by anything.'" —1 Corinthians 6:12
+"'All things are lawful for me,' but not all things are helpful.
+'All things are lawful for me,' but I will not be dominated by anything." —1 Corinthians 6:12

-Using Spiritual Discernment: Example 3 (Awareness)
+Spiritual Discernment: Example 3 (Awareness)

-Now you're watching the same movie with your little sister.
-You aren't bothered by it, but you can clearly see your sister is squirming and scared.
-The Holy Spirit reminds you of Romans 14:13 and says, "This may be OK for you, but it isn't for her."
+Now you're watching the same movie with your friend.
+You aren't bothered by it, but you can clearly see your friend is picking up the language or they're squirming a bit in fear.
+The Holy Spirit reminds you of Romans 14:13 and says, "This may be OK for you, but it isn't for them."
+So you turn it off.

-Honing Spiritual Discernment Skills through Training
+Honing Discernment Skills through Training

 "...solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil." —Hebrews 5:14